BLESSING OF THE NEW MONTH – BIRKAT HA’CHODESH

 a life in which we will have love of Torah and awe and reverence of God – Ahavat Torah ve’Yirat HaShem

-a life in which Adonai, the Lord, fulfills our heartfelt requests for good.
+a life in which Adonai, the Lord, fulfils our heartfelt requests for good.

 “Be Happy – It’s Adar!”

 Adar is the twelfth and last month of the biblical year, which begins in Nissan, the month of liberation from Egyptian slavery.
-The happy holiday of Purim, when the scroll of Esther is read in commemoration of God’s salvation of the Jews of Persia, always falls on 14th Adar.
-In a leap year it is celebrated in Adar Bet.
+The happy holiday of Purim, when the scroll of Esther is read in commemoration of God’s salvation of the Jews of Persia, always falls on 14th Adar. [ In a leap year, when an extra month of Adar is added, and we have Adar Aleph and Adar Bet, it is celebrated in Adar Bet.]
 The story of Esther speaks of God’s people who are in exile and the defeat of the enemy who plots to destroy them.
 It illustrates the historical threat of Amalek, the archetypal enemy of the Jewish people; and the timeless promise of God’s salvation and ultimate victory.
-Esther’s cry echoes the cry of her matriarch Rachel, who wept for her children who were in exile*, and God again hears from Heaven and brings deliverance.
-Faithful God and mighty Deliverer!
+Esther’s cry echoes the cry of her matriarch Rachel, who “wept for her children who were in exile.”
+God again hears from Heaven and brings deliverance.
+Praise our faithful God and mighty Deliverer!
 A good reason to celebrate with a party, and to put up a sign to remind yourself, “Be Happy – it’s Adar!”

 The Blessings of Naftali